Construction has now begun and we are expecting project completion by the fall of 2026.

 Coverage will extend on Hwy 201 north of Nyssa on Kings road, through Cairo Junction and up to Pioneer Rd.
 This funding is made available through the federal Capital Projects Fund and will enable fiber optic coverage in an unserved and underserved portion of Oregon.
 We are excited to bring the latest fiber optic technology to support remote work and education, streaming TV, telehealth and more.

-FMTC contractors have identified and staked the route in anticipation of construction.
-FMTC General Manager, Ron Rembelski is looking forward to the start of construction, stating, “FMTC is honored to have our grant application funded!
-We are dedicated to providing the best broadband internet servicing using a state-of-the-art fiber network.
+FMTC contractors have identified and staked the route in preparation for construction.
+FMTC General Manager, Ron Rembelski has anticipated the start of construction, stating, “FMTC is honored to have our grant application funded!
+We are dedicated to providing the best broadband internet service using a state-of-the-art fiber network.

 STAGE 1: A REPRESENTATIVE FROM FMTC WILL BE CONTACTING YOU